LambdaKappa/Linear-lib/README.md

 #### Create a new Array ####

-Library's "Matrix" class supports a variety of data types and has different constructors _(Currently choice is not that big)._
+Matrix supports a variety of data types and has different constructors _(Currently choice is not that big)._

 ```C++
 ln::Matrix<int> Matrix = {{1, 2, 3, 4, 5}};